PrincetonLIPS/randomized_telescopes/README.md

-# randomized_telescopes_code
+Code for "Efficient optimization of loops and limits with randomized telescoping sums".

-Code for "Efficient optimization of loops and limits with randomized telescoping sums"
+Todo: finish cleaning up and commenting, adding run commands